flovilmart/parse-anywhere/README.md

 If you set `debug=1`, that will override the command parameter to `node --debug`, it has the same effect as `command="node --debug"`

-The default options for forever-monitor are:
+The default options for are:

 	{
+		// Forever monitor options
     	max: 1,
     	command: "node",
     	spawnWith: {